ericoporto/ags-manual-wiki/acintro3.md

 #### Walk-to points

-Ok, since we're back editing hotspots, let me quickly explain the "Walk-to point" option in the property grid.
+OK, since we're back editing hotspots, let me quickly explain the "Walk-to point" option in the property grid.
 This allows you to set a position for each hotspot that the character will walk to whenever the player interacts with the hotspot - just like the way the LucasArts